MarVelNyx/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes the file betty in tmp in my first directory 9-firstdirdeletion is to delete the directory my first directory from tmp 10-back changes working directory to the previous one
+8-firstdelete deletes the file betty in tmp in my first directory 9-firstdirdeletion is to delete the directory my first directory from tmp 10-back changes working directory to the previous one 11-lists lists all files inluding ones that start with . in the current directory and the parent of the working directory and the /boot directory in long format